bisaysavath/Cryptography/Assignment1/README.txt

 – We implemented the extra credit

 – Anything special about your submission that we should take note of.
-With the RTS and HIL: the key should enter as "key" with space between the numbers.
+With the RTS: the key should enter as "key" with space between the numbers.
 		Example: "4 3 2 1 5 6 7"

+With the RTS: the key should enter as "key" with space between the numbers.
+	The matrix size is 3x3, so there should be 9 keys given.
+	Ex: "5 3 2 4 7 4 9 2 8"